hansrune/ESPEasy-custom/README-custombuilds.md

 cd ESPEasy-custom/
-git checkout builds/custom/mega-20240822-1                  # check out latest build touch ../secrets.h                                          # see src/include/../Custom.h if you want to set up your own
+git checkout builds/custom/mega-20240822-1                  # check out latest build touch ../secrets.h                                          # see src/include/../Custom.h if you want to set up your own git status                                                  # verify that you are on the expected branch ``

 ## Build